wommy/rd/22/4-14--11ty-github-comment.md

 ## how i came across it

-a month or so after the new `dev-server` release a few weeks ago, i was working on a new personal fork of `eleventy-base-blog`,
+a few weeks ago,
+i was working on a new personal fork of `eleventy-base-blog`,

-i wanted to
-originally it started as a little trial for me to see if i could update to the new dev server, and then the vite plugin version
+ive used the new `dev-server`, but havent upgraded an old project yet i thought the case would be a good isolated environment

+> remember to reference the `plugin-vite`

+### where the problem enters:

-i recently set up a little development home server raspberry pi that ive been SSHing into. its really nice, as i can just pick up from another computer in my house, also alot tougher on data loss, because it rarely restarts.
+i recently set up a development / home-server raspberry pi on my network, which ive been sshing into for development

+its really nice, because i can code from anywhere in my house, becaue all my code is on this central device ( i used to lose commits on different computers ), and cuts down on alot of things, like config files and access, and many other vectors of dataloss

-on my client browser, i just hit IP:8080/path and hit it, without needing the flag to show that in the output
+on my client machine & browser, i just hit IP:8080/path and bingo

 while on the point of flags, i found the domdiff / reload one, i even hard enabled the refresh with that other flag